 Again, think in safety terms and use common sense, don't be alone at a bus terminal.
 If possible, travel in pairs or a with a group.
-If you are getting off a bus or train, don't stick around, leave with the crowd.
+If you are getting off a bus or train, don't stick around.

 Don't accept rides from strangers or people you do not know so well.
 Be careful whom you trust.

 If you are driving, be careful whom you give a ride to.
 Always have safety in mind.